College football picks: Football feast missing some dishes

 Maryland (plus 11 1/2) at No. 12 Indiana

-QB Taulia Tagovailoa and the Terps were rolling before a two-week COVID-19 pause … INDIANA 35-27.
+QB Taulia Tagovailoa and the Terrapins were rolling before a two-week COVID-19 pause … INDIANA 35-27.

 No. 13 Georgia (minus 21 1/2) at South Carolina